Published on Tuesday 16th November 2021

 Diagram – The relationship of ramp gradient to the going of a flight

-Other widths are available with our modular ramp system.
-A wider platform can accommodate footfall travelling in two directions and provide turning space for transportation beds and electrically operated wheelchairs/scooters.
+Our modular ramp system is available in various widths.
+A larger platforms can accommodate foot traffic in both directions and provide sufficient turning space for transport beds and powered wheelchairs/scooters.

 THE UK’S EXPERTS IN MODULAR RAMP SYSTEMS.